Respectus11/IS-Leetcoders-round-2/README.md

 ## 💬 Questions?

-Ask in the ISHub Telegram group or open an issue here on GitHub.
+Ask in the IS-Leetcoders Telegram group or open an issue here on GitHub.

 Happy coding! 💻🔥
 — **Team ISHub AAU, IS-Leetcoders**